scientific-python/spin/README.md

 ## A developer tool for scientific Python libraries

-**NOTE:** If you are looking for `devpy`, this is it!
-We had to rename the package to publish it on PyPi.

 Developers need to memorize a whole bunch of magic command-line incantations.
 And these incantations change from time to time!
 Typically, their lives are made simpler by a Makefile, but Makefiles can be convoluted, are not written in Python, and are hard to extend.